Dov Eichenwald: Biography

 Since childhood, Eichenwaldhelped his father operate the family business 'Hemed Books', a small independent publishing house specializing in non-fiction literature, and as an adult he joined the management.
 In 1994 a partnership was formed between 'Hemed Books' and Yedioth Ahronoth thus founding 'Miscal - Publishing' known today as Yedioth Books.
-Eichenwald serves as CEO of the publishing house ever since.
+Eichenwald is CEO of the publishing house ever since.

 Eichenwald is remarried to Tali Eichenwald-Dvir, vice dean of the Arison School of Business at IDC Herzliya, and they live in Givat Shmuel.
 They have eight children.